Production of Chern-Simons bosons in decays of mesons: Summary

 We have shown that the interaction of the CS boson with up-type quarks is sufficiently suppressed compared with down-type quarks.
 This is due to the fact that when the up-type quarks interact with the CS boson, the masses of the virtual down-type quarks in the loop are small compared to the $W$ boson mass.
 As a result, in the first approximation, there is no dependence of the loop terms on the mass of virtual down-type quarks and interaction of up-type quarks is suppressed by the condition of the unitarity of the CKM matrix.

 We construct the effective Lagrangian of the CS boson interaction with two different down-type quarks \eqref{Mfi5m}.
 It turned out that the effective Lagrangian depends only on one of two unknown couplings ($\Theta_{W1}$) of the CS boson interaction with $W$ boson, see \eqref{Lcs}.
 It should be noted that in the interaction of the CS boson with quarks \eqref{Mfi5m}, the CS boson behaves like a CP even particle, see \eqref{CPtX}.
 We consider the production of the CS boson in decays of mesons.
 Since CS bosons interact effectively only with down-type quarks, they can be produced in decays of mesons containing $b$ or $s$ quarks.
 Such lightest mesons are $B$ mesons and $K^\pm$ mesons.
 Due to the contribution of longitudinal polarization of the CS boson, the decay width of the reactions increases with decreasing boson mass as $M_X^{-2}$.
 So, for convenience, we computed quantity ${\displaystyle \theta_{W1}^{-2}\left(\frac{m_X}{1\text{GeV}}\right)^2 Br(h\rightarrow h^\prime X)}$.

 We consider the production of the CS bosons in decays of charged $K$ mesons and neutral $K^0_L$, $K^0_S$ mesons.
 In the case of decays of $K^0_L$, $K^0_S$ mesons, we took into account that these particles have certain CP parity and the CS boson is a CP even particle.
 As a result, we found that reaction $K^0_L \rightarrow \pi^0 + X$ has the greatest branching among the reactions of the CS boson production in decays of kaons.
-The branching of the reaction $K^0_S \rightarrow \pi^0 + X$ is suppressed in $\sim 10^3$ times compared to the reaction $K^0_L \rightarrow \pi^0 + X$, see table \ref{tab:BR} and figure \ref{fig:KBX}a.
+The branching of the reaction $K^0_S \rightarrow \pi^0 + X$ is suppressed in $\sim 10^3$ times compared to the reaction $K^0_L \rightarrow \pi^0 + X$, see table \ref{tab:BR} and figure~\ref{fig:KBX}(a).